arekkal515/PySpark_Introduction/README.md

 # PySpark Introduction

 ## General Information
-This repository contains notebooks based on the CodeCademy course **"Introduction to Big Data with PySpark"**.
+This repository contains notebooks based on the CodeCademy course **"Introduction to Big Data with PySpark"** (https://www.codecademy.com/learn/big-data-pyspark).
 The course provides a practical introduction to distributed data processing using Apache Spark and PySpark.

 Covered topics:
 - Introduction to Big Data concepts